 It’s not hard to see that this is a less than ideal situation.

-With the help of Segment, you can fix this problem.
+With the help of Segment as your customer data platform, you can fix this problem.

 And now you only have to manage one syntax (Segment’s syntax) instead of 20.

 It is now easier for an “event” in one tool to trigger (or communicate with) all of your other tools.

 Suppose someone visits your site.
 Using Segment, you can register that event in Google Analytics and send the event data to Kissmetrics and HubSpot at the same time.